temporalio/temporal-learning/docs/getting_started/go/first_program_in_go/index.md

 You see your inputs, but the results are in progress.

+You started the Workflow, and the interface shows that the Workflow is running, but the Workflow hasn't executed yet.
+As you see from the Web UI, there are no Workers connected to the Task Queue.

 You need at least one worker running in order to execute your workflows.
 You'll start the Worker next.

 ## Start the Worker

 A Worker is responsible for executing pieces of Workflow and Activity code.

+A worker:

-- It can only execute code that has been registered to it.
+- can only execute code that has been registered to it.
-- It knows which piece of code to execute from Tasks that it gets from the Task Queue.
+- knows which piece of code to execute from Tasks that it gets from the Task Queue.
-- It only listens to the Task Queue that it is registered to.
+- only listens to the Task Queue that it is registered to.

 After the Worker executes code, it returns the results back to the Temporal Server.

-The file `worker/main.go` contains the code for the Worker.
+In this project, the file `worker/main.go` contains the code for the Worker.
 Like the program that started the Workflow, it connects to the Temporal Cluster.
 It also registers the Workflow and the two Activities:

 <!--SNIPSTART money-transfer-project-template-go-worker-->
 <!--SNIPEND-->